movinalot/ucs-powertool-core/README.md

 # docker-ucs-powertool-core
 Docker Image for UCS PowerTool Core

-This docker image contains all required packages to run UCS PowerTool Core against;
+This docker image contains all required packages to run UCS PowerTool Core 3.0.0.10 for

-- Cisco UCS MAnager
+- Cisco UCS Manager
 - Cisco UCS Central
 - Cisco IMC

 Using the container

-The Container is CentOS based and is running PowerShell Core 7.0.
-Upon launching the container all the Cisco UCS PowerShell Modules are Imported.
+The Container is CentOS 8 based and is running PowerShell Core 7.0.2  Upon launching the container all the Cisco UCS PowerShell Modules are Imported.

 `docker pull ciscodevnet/ucs-powertool-core`